 Create a ClimateWatch Trail

-This guide shows you the simple steps involved in creating your own ClimateWatch trail and is based on a demonstration trail created at Piney Lakes Reserve in Winthrop, Western Australia.
+The guide below shows you the simple steps involved in creating your own ClimateWatch trail and is based on a demonstration trail created at Piney Lakes Reserve in Winthrop, Western Australia.

 You can record observations as frequently as you like and walking a trail is great way to involve your friends, family and colleagues in discovering your local environment and contributing to national research.

 We want to make this easy for you and can provide assistance.
-Please contact us with any questions.
+Please contact us at firstname.lastname@example.org with any questions.

 Download and use this checklist to plan actions and deadlines.

 Collaborative project planning means everyone is involved from the start.
 Identify local experts early who can help with advice.
 These experts can include local government ranger staff, land managers and local volunteers from Friends of Groups, Landcare, Bushcare or Coastcare.
 If you have links to local indigenous groups you might be able to ask for advice on and information on calendar plants and animals and local language species names.

 Ensure you have access to the planned trail site’s management plan, species list or flora and fauna list to determine which ClimateWatch species are present.

 Choose a site with at least 5 ClimateWatch species in the management plan.
 This means you will have a good chance of recording something every time you visit.